ldentzien/works-sample-solutions/README.md

 7. Navigate to `$ cd client` and run `$ npm start`
 8. Open your browser and point to `localhost:5555` and you should see the app `EQ Works`

+*Inside client folder put a .env file with a google maps key.